irinaBerendeeva87/QA-java-diplom-1/README.md

-🚀API Stellar.Burgers🚀
+🚀**Unit tests for Stellar.Burgers**🚀

-As part of the training, I tested the API of the Stellar Burgers training service using the JUnit 4, RestAssured and Allure.
+As part of the training, I wrote unit tests for a program that helps order a burger at Stellar Burgers using the Jacoco, Mockito, and JUnit 4.
-The project uses Java 11 and used the Maven build system.
+The project used Java 11 and used the Maven build system.
-And the Allure report was generated.
+And the Jacoco report was generated.

-📝Written tests📝

-create a user;
-login a user;
-change user data ( with authorization and without authorization);
-create order;
-get orders from a specific user.
-📁Documentation📁

-You can find the documentation at https://code.s3.yandex.net/qa-automation-engineer/java/cheatsheets/paid-track/diplom/api-documentation.pdf
+📝**Task**📝

+Cover the Bun, Burger, Ingredient, and Ingredient Type classes with tests.
+Use mock, stabs and parameterization where needed.

 🔖**Instructions how to run:**🔖

-Fork this repo and clone your version of the report.
-Run AllTest.java
+- clone this repo.
+- run AllTests.java
-Generate a report via command allure serve target/surefire-reports/ Footer
+Generate a Jacoco report:
+1. make command : mvn verify
+2. find the file in the target/site/jacoco/ folder index.html , right—click on it and select Open In - Browser — your browser.